 Where does commencement take place at Penn State Hazleton?

-Commencement takes place in the Dr. Thomas M. Caccese Gymnasium in the Physical Education Building on campus.
+Commencement typically takes place on campus in the Dr. Thomas M. Caccese Gymnasium in the Physical Education Building.

 How can I get tickets to graduation?